moov-io/achgateway/docs/concepts/submission.md

 #### Notes

+Kafka topics need to be created outside of ACHGateway.
+Consider your needs around partitions, retention, and checkpointing when creating topics.

 Make sure to understand the implications of enabling/disabling consumer groups with your kafka subscription and multiple instances of ACHGateway.

 ## Encryption